 When I went in August, we hiked to the lower falls only.
 The hike was relatively easy and leisurely, starting with a paved road through a fancy residential neighborhood and descending into a wooded canyon.
 There were huge, twisting oak trees in the canyon, which reminded me a little bit of Ohio.
 Obviously, it was necessary to get our tree climbing on.
 There were also some weird mysterious metal pipes.

 At the base of the lower falls, a bunch of people were hanging out and snapping selfies.
-Unfortunately, since we visited in late summer, the falls were mostly dried up.
+We brought our goggles to go swimming but unfortunately, since we visited in late summer, the falls were mostly dried up.
 I say “mostly” because the flow was temporarily restored when Tommy climbed up to the top and relieved himself.
 Anyways…after chilling in the shade for a few minutes, we turned around and hiked back the way we came.